 - regular management reviews and reporting to the Office Executive and Audit and Risk Committee.

-In 2016−17, we continued to maintain our centralised policy register which captures key internal policies and ensures policies are up-to-date and remain relevant.
-The register was updated in 2016−17 for the new local government mandate.
-Audit Office policies were also updated to reflect any potential impact of this new mandate.
+In 2017-18, we continued to maintain our centralised policy register which captures key internal policies and ensures policies are up-to-date and remain relevant.

 The year ahead

-- analyse the results of our biennial fraud control risk assessment and action any areas for improvement
+- finalise the biennial fraud control health check and action any areas for improvement

 - roll out the new process to capture Conflict of Interest and Professional Independence declarations